 Explain: There is no right or wrong answer!
 It will very much depend upon your personal circumstances.
 Ideally, you should have three months of expenses saved up as an emergency fund, however, start yourself with a lower aim, and you can build up from there.
 Once you have done your budget, you should be able to see how much spare income you have left after your expenses.
-Set aside a regular amount Discussion of this to add to your savings account each month.
-UISCUSSIUII Ask: What are different ways you could start to save small amounts of money?
-What are different ways you could start to save small amounts of money?
-Discuss the different methods you could try.
-Discuss the different methods you could try.
-Explain: The more you can save the quicker it will add up, but the amount you can Mort of color action of seasons or was barkel/coloradation; ou at save will be guided by your budget.
+Set aside a regular amount of this to add to your savings account each month.
+Discussion Ask: What are different ways you could What are different ways you could start to save small amounts of money? start to save small anoust of more?
+Discuss the different methods you Discuss the different methods you could try. could try.
+Explain: The more you can save the quicker it will add up, but the amount you can MarketContextualismy Visit our online lessons at seven banketAssistenticationing could save will be guided by your budget.
 Make sure your budget is up to date so that you can see clearly how much you can afford to save.
 However long it takes you to save the money, you'll be glad you did - if an emergency comes along, it will be there for you to use - and it will be a lot cheaper than having to take out a loan or credit card, both of which are expensive ways to borrow money.
 Once you reach your target, set yourself a new one but make sure you congratulate yourself for getting there, remember you started with nothing!

-Pages 11 & 12

-Exercise:

-Look at the two budgets in your workbook and work out how much each person could put away into their emergency fund each month.

-Share and compare results.
+Pages 11 & 12 Activity Look at the two budgets shown on Dage 11 of the workbook.
+Work out how much each person could put away into their emergency fund each month.
+Exercise: Look at the two budgets in your workbook and work out how much each person could put away into their emergency fund each month.
+Share and compare results. #Bankoffsorlandskademy Visit our online lessons at www.bankofesoflandskademy.co.uk Facilitator note: Allow the learners to do this in pairs if they prefer.

-Facilitator note:

-Allow the learners to do this in pairs if they prefer.
 There's no exact right answer, as long as the amount is less than the difference between incomings and outgoings.

-Topic 6 - Review Stage & Timings Slide/Resources Approach Budgeting Essentials Recap You should row be able to: Explain what we mean by budget and explore the benefits Create a budget Explore the types of online budgeting tools available Ust the benefits of having an emergency fund Facilitator note: Review the workshop with the delegates by running back through the objectives and reminding them about their goal they would put money towards at the end of the month.
-Half our orthe testors at more love following on all You should now be able to: Explain what we mean by the term "Budget" and explore the benefits Create a budget Explore the types of online budgeting tools available List the benefits of having emergency money Explain: We've discovered that a budget is a great way to take control of your money.
+Topic 6 - Review Stage & Timings Slide/Resources Approach Budgeting Essentials Recap You should now be able to: Explain what we mean by ' budget' and suptore the benefits.
+Create ab budget Create ab budget Essentials Recap Understand States S Facilitator note: Review the workshop with the delegates by running back through the objectives and reminding them about their goal they would put money towards at the end of the month.
+You should now be able to: Explain what we mean by the term "Budget" and explore the benefits Create a budget Explore the types of online budgeting tools available List the benefits of having emergency money Explain: We've discovered that a budget is a great way to take control of your money.
 We've looked at lots of tools you can use to help you to create your budget.
 We've also looked at ways to reduce your outgoings.
 Finally, we've discovered that you don't have to have lots of money to start an emergency fund, you can start small.
 Any questions?
-Material Gradien Grade State of Service S Facilitator note: Ask the learners if they have any questions about what's been covered.
+Facilitator note: Ask the learners if they have any questions about what's been covered.
 Encourage learners to help and support each other.